NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-14-fibonacci-sequence-dynamic-programming.md

 # Recursion only:

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  This approach has an exponential runtime complexity and it is too slow.
 It repeats the same computations again and again.
+Since this is a recursive approach, we first cover the base cases and then we make recursive calls.

 # Top-Down Dynamic Programming